kclconsult/withings/README.md

 ## Configuration

-Modify `config/default.js` to include the address of the [sensor-fhir-mapper service](https://github.kcl.ac.uk/consult/sensor-fhir-mapper), callback base and other API endpoints, e.g.:
+Modify `config/default.js` to include the address of the [sensor-fhir-converter service](https://github.kcl.ac.uk/consult/sensor-fhir-converter), callback base and other API endpoints, e.g.:

 ```
-SENSOR_TO_FHIR_URL: '[sensor-fhir-mapper service]'
+SENSOR_TO_FHIR_URL: '[sensor-fhir-converter service]'
 ```

 If using a queue, also specify this in the config file, and supply the queue name.